 Egg freezing is a viable option for women who want to preserve their fertility

-Egg freezing and the vitrification process are considered the “gold” standard in fertility treatment.
-Vitrification, which is a rapid-freezing process, solved the problems that occurred during previous methods of egg freezing, like slow freezing, and has led to high success rates of both implantation and live births.
+Egg freezing and the vitrification process are the “gold” standard in fertility treatment.
+Vitrification, which is a rapid-freezing process, solved the problems that occurred during previous freezing, and has led to high success rates of both implantation and live births.

 Studies show that fertilization and pregnancy rates for frozen oocytes (or eggs) are similar to results obtained using fresh oocytes during the IVF/ICSI process.
-Researchers also found that using frozen eggs does not lead to an increase in birth defects, chromosomal abnormalities or developmental deficiencies.
+Researchers also found that using frozen eggs does not lead to an increase in birth defects.

 Who should consider egg freezing?

 Egg freezing is a way of preserving your fertility and saving your eggs for future use.
 At our Southern California fertility center, we feel that this procedure is appropriate in several situations.

 - Women who want to stop their biological clock.
 If a woman is not ready to become a mother, she can preserve her eggs during her younger years.
 Eggs are at their most healthy and viable in a woman’s 20s and early 30s.